Zuke's Mini Naturals Training Treats

 Account for shedding.

-The Collie's long double coat sheds seasonally (and often year-round).
-Any dog training treat that touches their body will collect fur.
-Choose products with removable, washable components and keep a lint roller nearby.
+The Collie's long double coat sheds seasonally (and usually year-round -- Maple's fur is on everything I own).
+Any dog training treat touching their body will collect fur.
+Choose products with removable, washable components.

 Read reviews from other Collie owners.